-Easter weekend is over but you’ve no doubt got plenty of hot cross buns left to contend with… If you’re wondering what on earth to do with these slightly stale baps, then fear not, we’ve enlisted help from chef Tom Westerland (National chef of Wales 2018, Craft Guild NCOTY finalist and a star of the Great British Menu 2019), who has created the perfect leftover hot cross bun recipe for your post-Easter feast – and best of all, it involves ice cream.
+Easter weekend is over but you’ve no doubt got plenty of hot cross buns left to contend with.
+Fear not as in this week’s Chefs Series, we’ve enlisted help from chef Tom Westerland (National Chef of Wales 2018, Craft Guild NCOTY finalist and a star of the Great British Menu 2019), who has created the perfect leftover hot cross bun recipe for your post-Easter feast – and best of all, it involves ice cream.

-Fold little chunks of your favourite hot cross buns buns through this delicious thick ice cream and freeze to let them set.
-These are absolute pure indulgence and will take you no time at all to whip up in your kitchen.
+Fold little chunks of your favourite hot cross buns through this delicious thick ice cream and freeze to let them set.
+These are absolute pure indulgences and will take you no time at all to whip up in your kitchen.

 - 12 egg yolks